-Figure 7 shows typical behavior of time-driven and event-driven systems, in which the dynamics of the time-driven system is governed by a differential (difference) equation, whereas that of the event-driven system with four states is controlled by signals or trigger due to occurrence of some events.
-The systems are quite important because many manufacturing systems are constructed as combination of these systems.
+Fig. 7 contrasts the typical behavior of time-driven and event-driven systems, in which the dynamics of the time-driven system are governed by a differential (difference) equation, whereas those of the event-driven system (with four states in the example shown) are controlled by signals or triggers due to occurrences of various events.
+This type of dynamic behavior is important as it typifies most modern technological systems, such as those encountered in manufacturing, computer networking, transportation, command-control and, more generally, settings that involve the use of computers for control purposes.